 4. Wait before accepting surge pricing

 I know Uber is going to screw everyone once they put the taxis out of business with surge pricing.
 Surge pricing is when they charge X times the normal rate.
 It’s especially high on holidays or after sporting events and concerts.
 Unless you are in a mad rush, I always wait surge pricing out.
-I just keep checking every 30 seconds and usually after five to 15 minutes, it’s back to the normal rate.
+I just keep checking every 30 seconds and usually after five to 15 minutes, it’s back to an acceptable rate.

 5. Order your car with time to spare